Taut foliations, left-orders, and pseudo-Anosov mapping tori

-\begin{prop} The monodromy of $\J$ around a filling curve on the boundary is trivial.
-Moreover, a parallel section over such a filling curve has zero intersection number with the $\infty$-section. \end{prop} \begin{proof} Since $\J$ is flat, we are free to compute the monodromy using a curve hugging very close to the boundary.
-Since $\J$ agrees with $\Jpar$ when they are both defined, \cref{prop:fillable} tells us that the monodromy is the identity for all points in the fiber not equal to $\infty$.
-Then it must be equal to the identity at $\infty$ as well.
+\begin{prop} The monodromy of $\J$ around a curve parallel to the Dehn filling slope on a toroidal end of $\Mpunc$ is trivial.
+Moreover, a parallel section over such a curve has zero intersection number with the $\infty$-section. \end{prop} \begin{proof} Since $\J$ is a flat connection, \xlabel{fix6:10}{the conjugacy class of its monodromy around a closed curve is invariant under free homotopies of the closed curve.} Thus, it suffices to show that the desired monodromy around some freely homotopic curve is trivial.
+Fix a point $p$ on an unstable prong incident to the toroidal end.
+Consider a loop based at $p$ freely homotopic to our curve. \cref{prop:fillable} tells us that the monodromy of $\Jpar$ around this loop is the identity, and moreover that the domain of $\Jpar$ can be made as large as we like by choosing the loop to hug very close to the toroidal end.
+Since $\J$ agrees with $\Jpar$ when they are both defined, we conclude that the monodromy is the identity for all points in the fiber not equal to $\infty$.
+Since $\J$ is a bijection from $\Pi^{-1}(p)$ to itself, it must be equal to the identity at $\infty$ as well.\plabel{fix5:17}

 For the second statement, it suffices to check that just one parallel section of $\J$ has zero intersection number with the $\infty$-section.
-Simply take any parallel section of $\Jpar$ along the meridian; such a section has no intersections with the $\infty$-section. \end{proof} \cref{prop:fillable2} guarantees that $(\Pi,\J)$ extends to a bundle over $\MM$ with a flat connection.
+Simply take any parallel section of $\Jpar$ along the meridian; as noted in the previous paragraph, such a section has no intersections with the $\infty$-section.\plabel{fix2:49} \end{proof} \cref{prop:fillable2} guarantees that $(\Pi,\J)$ extends to a bundle over $\MM$ with a flat connection.
 Moreover, the $\infty$-section extends to a section over $\MM$.
 Thus, the Euler class of $\Pi$ vanishes and the $S^1$-bundle with flat connection $(\Pi, \J)$ unrolls to an $\R$-bundle with flat connection which we call $(\widehat \Pi, \widehat \J)$.
+We choose this unrolling so that the $\infty$-section lifts to a section of $\widehat \Pi$.
+More detail on this construction is provided in \cref{rmk:fiberwiselifts}.